simbav911/dart-naujas-btcz.rock/content/news/2026-02-28-btcz-awareness-app-launch.md

 ## Get Started Now

-BTCZ Awareness is available for download on the Apple App Store.
+BTCZ Awareness is available for download on the Apple App Store for **iPhone, iPad, and Mac with Apple Silicon**.
 Get the app, start playing, and begin earning real BTCZ today.

 **[Download BTCZ Awareness on the App Store](https://apps.apple.com/si/app/btczawareness/id6755697719)**